Undergraduate Course: Digital System Design 4 (ELEE10007)

 ||2 hour Examination, Questions: 1 in Section A (20 marks), 2 from 3 in Section B (20 marks each), 60 marks total.

 |Main Exam Diet S2 (April/May)||2:00|

-4. Evaluate processor performance: CPU time, instruction count, CPI, benchmarks, power consumption and cost effectiveness.
+- Understand different types of computer and evaluate processor performance in terms of: CPU time, instruction count, CPI, benchmarks, power consumption and cost effectiveness.